Simplicity equates to Something Wonderful for Chris Bennett

 By her mid-twenties, Bennett was already a well-traveled woman and, certainly, a vocalist of the world.
-While on tour in Germany, she was scouted and hand- picked by multi-Grammy and multi-Academy Award winning composer/producer Giorgio Moroder to join the popular disco group Munich Machine.
-He chose Bennett to be the lead vocalist for their sophomore album which would contain a dance version of the Procol Harum rock classic A Whiter Shade of Pale.
+While on tour in Germany, she was scouted and hand- picked by multi-Grammy and multi-Academy Award winning composer/producer Giorgio Moroder to front the popular disco group “Munich Machine”.
+He chose Bennett to be the lead vocalist for their sophomore album that would contain a dance version of the Procol Harum rock classic, A Whiter Shade of Pale.
 Bennett not only recorded the entire album, she also posed for the groundbreaking cover art.
 Bennett’s runway model’s body and movie star looks caused an international sensation and made for one of the highest charting and highest grossing disco albums of 1978.

-By the 1980s, Chris Bennett had established herself as a successful singer, songwriter and producer, occasionally singing back-up for Rita Coolidge and Johnny Mathis.
+By the 1980s, Chris Bennett had established herself as a successful singer, songwriter, and producer, occasionally singing back-up for Rita Coolidge, Leon Ware, and Johnny Mathis.
 Her songs were being recorded by the likes of Tina Turner and the “Manhattan Transfer”.

-A self titled CD release in 1993 marked the welcome return of Chris Bennett as lead vocalist.
-Utilizing the talents of celebrity musicians and introducing new artists, Bennett specialized in creating a musical experience of self composed pieces, some jazz classics, and a contemporary cover or two.
+A self-titled CD release in 1993 marked the welcome return of Chris Bennett as lead vocalist.
+Utilizing the talents of celebrity musicians and introducing new artists, Bennett specialized in creating a musical experience of self-composed pieces, some jazz classics, and a contemporary cover or two.
 The success of her debut jazz CD led to a series of future releases that capitalized on this combination.
 Jazz magazines critically praised her, noting “after a successful career as a background performer, it is a pleasure to welcome Chris Bennett to center stage.”
 Since then, Bennett has been a staple of jazz radio programmers and music TV stations everywhere.